umair-akb/developer.sketch.com/_actions/CurveModeDisconnected.md

 ---
 title: CurveModeDisconnected
-summary: work in progress
+summary:
 ---

-Work In Progress

-Documentation for the CurveModeDisconnected action will appear here.
+No details available for `CurveModeDisconnected`.